-Think of owning an iPhone today without the failure of Steve Jobs with his own venture NeXT.
+Think of owning an iPhone today without the success and failure of Steve Jobs with his own venture NeXT.
 It is in contrast to what we think of leaders, right?
 One person who leads Apple to what it is today by failing at what he was best for – creating new ventures and computers.

 Leadership is often conceptualized as a measure of success and it is never attached to failure.
 But does the narrative truly justify the real deal with leadership?
 No!
 It is quite different from the narrative.
 We are taught in our schooling.
-We are always taught about Alexander the Great to be a world conqueror and not about the near defeat he has to suffer at the banks of Jhelum.
+We are always taught about Alexander the Great being a world conqueror and not about the near defeat he has to suffer at the banks of Jhelum.

 When it comes to today’s dynamic workforce and human resources, leadership needs a dynamic approach and narrative too.
 So what should a leader be like?

 Let us explore four leadership skills that can help anyone achieve successful workforce management.

 Leadership begins at home.
 It is continuously replenished through self-discipline, dedication, and learning from others.

 So when you want your workforce to know what they can do to maximize their productivity, you should be ready with your own productivity maximized.

 Leaders lead by example and then compare their work with team members to show them how it’s done.
 But this often discourages them.
 So it is advisable to lead by demos instead of examples.
 Leading by example can often be seen as bragging or self-proclamation.

 Here are some tricks that can help you cultivate the leading by demonstration habit: